 This arrangement shows G-d creating environments, then filling the environments with life, and crowning all of creation with Shabbat, a day of rest from the work of creating.

 In a parallel fashion, the first three plagues affect water and land creatures, beasts and humans.
 The second three plagues affect the land and land creatures, cattle (domesticated) and humans.
-The third three plagues affect beasts, remaining vegetation and humans, enveloping them in increasing darkness until finally they can’t even see each other.
+The third three plagues affect beasts, remaining vegetation and humans, enveloping them in increasing darkness until finally they can’t see the earth or even see each other.
 The world is dark, creation eradicated, the earth returned to “tohu va-vohu,” the darkness and unformed void of pre-creation.

 The plus one of the 10th plague, slaying of the first-born, rolls the “future” back into pre-creation.
 The Egyptians and their world are effectively uncreated with no future.